Laragear/PermissionsDemo/README.md

 ### Attaching Roles

 Once we have our Roles defined, the next step is attaching these Roles to a User.
 Use the `role()` method with the names of the roles, and then use `attach()` method.
+You can do this anywhere in your application.

 ```php
 use App\Models\User;